tyrone-sudeium/JSONCore/README.md

 # JSON Core
-JSON Core is a JSON parser written using only core Swift.
+JSON Core is a JSON parser and serializer written using only core Swift.
 This means it has no dependencies on Foundation, UIKit, AppKit or even Darwin.
-This is a true parser, it doesn't use `NSJSONSerialization` at all, nor does it call out to any C JSON library.
+This is a true parser and serializer, it doesn't use `NSJSONSerialization` at all, nor does it call out to any C JSON library.

 ## Why?